Frequently Asked Questions

 Inspire should not limit normal daily activities once you are fully healed.
-You should ask your Inspire trained doctor about any activities that are particularly strenuous, like weight lifting, or those that entail a large or unpredictable range of motion in your upper body and/or arms, such as working as a firefighter.
+You should ask your Inspire trained doctor about any activities that are particularly strenuous, like weight lifting, or those that entail a large or unpredictable range of motion in your upper body and/or arms.

 Generally, the Inspire system should be checked 1 to 2 times a year.

 All Inspire patients can undergo most imaging technologies across the entire body including CT, ultrasound, and X-ray scans.
 Depending on the model of your Inspire system, you may be able to undergo MRI on the head, neck and extremities, provided certain conditions and precautions are followed.
 If you are a current Inspire patient, please visit the “For Inspire Patients” section of the website to learn if your device allows MRI Conditional scans.